uhi22/pyPLC/doc/bug_analysis.md

 - implementation done with https://github.com/uhi22/OpenV2Gx/commit/9c08c19ce14446a316ed4059d6d5b5e07721fd9d
 - to be tested.

-## Issue 17: Welding detection fails
+## Issue17: Welding detection fails
 - WeldingDetectionRes says "failed" on alpitronics, and no response on ABBHPC and ABBTriple
 - version v0.4-7-g7cea8b5 (2022-12-21)